Cogent-Labs-Inc/fastapi-constance/README.md

 ## 🤝 Code of Conduct

 This project follows the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
-By participating, you are expected to uphold this code 💬.
+By participating, you are expected to uphold this code.

 ## 💡 Contributing

-See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed contribution guidelines 🧩.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed contribution guidelines.